8 Best Camera for Landscape and Wildlife Photography: (2023 Guide & Reviews)

 White Balance / Frame Rate:

-This camera by Canon has a maximum of 7 fps.
+This Canon camera has a maximum of 7 fps.
 It is sufficient for wildlife and landscape photography.

 I loved shooting videos with it because of the 60 fps full HD shooting feature.